idvorkin/idvorkin.github.io/_d/time-off-2022-11.md

     - First night, saw a comedy show one 20 year fit guy talking about healhty eating messing up your sphinctor not able to hold it in.
     - Didn't think it was funny.
     - This morning, needed to poop, absoloutely hillarious

+- Asi Wind Show
+    - Amazing Magic, but kind of slow ...
+    - Cool venue
+    - Cool having everyone write names on their cards
+- Pizza Magic
+    -   Did another magic trick for girl in pizza line
+    -   This time thought I got it,  but it didn't have her name on it.
+Then looked closer, and it was just written really smal.
+    -   Not to self: Have someone else hold the cards
+    -       Tell spectator: Visualize your card in your mind ... have you got it?
+Good
+    -       now, imagine it turning over...
+Did you do it?
+Great ..
+    - OK, now do you believe?
+Great!!
+- Comedy Club
+    - Incredible show, super funny.
+- Giving out balloons on the street
+    - Very fun
+    - Figured out howtt o keep balloon pump in pocket (keep the head out)
+    - Someone asked to buy one, gave it for their daughter
+- Pull ups
+    -   Went all over central park to find pullup bars, finally found them, but then, super weird, got a video.

+### Monday

+- Super nice sunny day
+- FB office nice, but then told to go the really nice one.
+AMAZING views!
+- At work, new job, not sure what I should be working on ... lots of free time.

 ### Priorities